The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 How to Use Capital One Points With Transfer Partners

-You need to follow the same basic process no matter which Capital One miles partner you choose.
-Remember that a transfer of Capital One miles cannot be reversed.
+You follow the same basic process for transferring points, no matter which Capital One miles partner you choose.
+Remember that you cannot reverse a transfer of Capital One miles once you confirm the request.

 Next Steps

-Now that you know more about Capital One transfer partners, how the value of your miles can vary and how to carry out transfers, determine if taking this path might be in your best interest.
+Now that you know more about Capital One transfer partners, how the value of your miles can vary and how to carry out transfers, determine if a miles transfer is right for you.
 If you don’t have a Capital One card that offers reward miles, consider getting one by comparing your alternatives based on miles per dollar rates, annual fees, APRs and spend-based welcome offers.

 *Rates, fees or bonuses may vary or include specific stipulations.
 The content on this page is accurate as of the posting/last updated date; however, some of the offers mentioned may have expired.
 We recommend visiting the card issuer’s website for the most up-to-date information available.